 What is Carob?

 Carob comes from the Ceratonia siliqua tree and is from the legume (which put simply, means bean) family and is cultivated by us humans for it's edible pods, which are technically a fruit.
 Native to the Mediterranean and Middle Eastern regions, our lovely Carob likes a warm climate and being by the sea (as do we).
+Each carob tree is a single sex, so it takes a male and female tree to produce carob pods.
+The trees take up around 6-7 years to reach maturity but once fertilised the female tree produces our lovely carob pods, sometimes by the ton!
 Traditionally the pods are collected by laying out nets on the floor and knocking the branches with a large stick, yes really, waiting for the wonderful crop to fall and gathering them up to make into lovely chocolatey treats.

 Labelled a 'superfood', carob is known for many fab reasons including being; gluten free, full of calcium (but no oxalates), high in fibre, naturally low in fat and a good source of antioxidants.
+In the past carob has been used for many different things, including digestion issues, heartburn and even to help ease morning sickness!
+In the 19th century the pods were often sold to singers to help soothe and maintain the health of their vocal chords.
 Unlike cocoa, it is naturally sweet with no refined sugar, no caffeine and no theobromine, it is perfect for creating our indulgent chocolatey bars to be enjoyed by kids and adults alike.
 Whilst being abundant in natural sugar carob still packs a punch with high levels of vitamins and minerals such as Vitamin A and B, magnesium, potassium, calcium and zinc!

 Carob can be an awesome alternative to chocolate especially if you are sensitive to caffeine too!
 We get fantastic feedback from people who haven't been able to eat chocolate for years because of the Theobromine usually found in chocolate but our Caroboo bars don't contain any of this!